 The illusion of youth is that progress is inevitable and things will only get better.
 Whatever is lost will be recouped, and then some.
 Whatever is missed, will be rediscovered later, and it will be better that way.
 Personal agency will continue to increase, possibilities will continue to multiply, horizons will continue to expand.
 Some of you are under no such illusion because of the suffering you have experienced already.
 But as a rule, you are in the middle of the illusion of youth.
 Some of us twice your age still hide within that illusion.

 In just a few years you would have started to feel that things are not as they seemed—that progress is not inevitable and that not everything gets better.
 For many of us, it starts in our muscles and joints, which punish us for days if we engage in the same kinds of strenuous activities we have indulged in all our lives.
 Then the friendships that seemed so natural and ubiquitous in college become rarer.
 Our parents start to get old and need our care, at precisely the same time some of us are raising children, who need our care.
-We lose the luxury being carefree.
+We lose the luxury of being carefree.
 We lose free time.
 We lose indeterminate agency, innumerable possibilities, and indefinite horizons.

 That sounds like a tragedy, so how is it freeing?
-It is freeing if we learn to accept that our lives are on loan and they are meant to give our lives over to others.
+It is freeing if we learn to accept that our lives are on loan and we are meant to give our lives over to others.
 That is the kind of lesson we are taught when we are young, though it often remains on the level of a noble idea that we may opt into or out of depending on our mood.
 What all the many sufferings of adult life show us is that this idea is actually the high and unbending rule, and it governs our bodies and our relationships and everything else, without exception.
 We have always known as a notion that we were limited, but eventually we learn this through being immersed in the reality.
 The illusion of youth hides that; the honesty of adulthood unveils it.